golemfactory/golem-docs/docs/creators/javascript/quickstart.md

 Congratulations you are now ready to start building your first JavaScript app on the Golem Network.

-### Create a new Node project
+### Create a new Node.js project

-Create a new node project by typing in the command line:
+Create a new Node.js project by typing in the command line:

 ```bash
 mkdir golem-tutorial-js